 MANUFACTURING & PETROCHEMICALS

-San Patricio County is the chosen site for some of the world’s leading industrial and petrochemical companies (35 Billion to be exact!).
+San Patricio County is the chosen site for some of the world’s leading industrial and petrochemical companies (approximately 60 Billion).
 They are here because few locations in North America offer so many practical business advantages.
 The county’s location in the friendly environs of the southern United States, in the Texas Coastal Bend on the Gulf of Mexico, is a key import / export point via interstate highways, rail and sea via the port of Corpus Christi.
 The region’s vast energy resources include ample, local supplies of natural gas, a modern industrial electrical grid, and fuels supplied by one of the most vibrant refining regions in the United States.
 Additionally, San Patricio County offers a hospitable business climate with low costs of land, labor and taxes.

 Cheniere Energy, Inc. is a Texas-based energy company primarily engaged in liquid natural gas (LNG)-related businesses.